 - Click Save.

 The Code42 app begins backing up the files on your external drive.

 What happens if I disconnect my drive?

-Your backed up files are safe when the drive is disconnected as long as your version setting for deleted files is set to Never (the default setting).
+Your backed up files are safe when the drive is disconnected as long as you don't connect another drive under the same name or path.
 When you reconnect the drive, the Code42 app resumes backup from where it left off.
-If you reconnect the drive and the Code42 app doesn't recognize it immediately, it is likely because the drive letter or name changed.
-See the troubleshooting tips below to correct the issue.

 Replace a drive